BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/InstallationGuidelines.md

 1) `JENKINS_USER_ID` set to a username that is configured in Jenkins Security

 1) `JENKINS_API_TOKEN` set to a Jenkins API token associated with a Jenkins user

+## Jenkins Agents

+Identify the machines in the cluster which will run Jenkins Agents, and which pipeline steps can be run on which machine

+### Setup Jenkins Agent nodes

+#### Clean install

+  Configure Jenkins, add new nodes
+  Allow nodes to connect with jnlp protocol

+#### Migration
+ copy content of `nodes` subdirectory add/delete noed (directories) as required
+ Allow nodes to connect with jnlp protocol

+### JenkinsSharedLibraries

+Add ATAPCommonJenkinsLibrary.groovy as a shared library (ToDo: point to an installed package, until then, point to the src code in the repository)

+#### Clean install

+#### Migrate